 3. You won’t know the true meaning of broadband until you’ve used a faxmodem in Laos

 I ragequit after waiting 20 minutes for one e-mail to send.
-On the plus side, I ended up having a genuinely wonderful internet detox in Laos.
+On the plus side, I ended up having a wonderful internet detox in Laos.

 4. Speaking the language (even a tiny bit) is super useful

 It’s amazing how positively locals will respond to even the most broken attempts at speaking their language.
 They’ll usually find it endearing, and doors will open for you.

 5. But language is not strictly necessary